 Pines & Armstrong, Fostering Innovation

 Brad Armstrong and Denise Pines recently joined the foundation board of directors for the same reason: to make sure the hospital keeps getting stronger.
-“We got the facility open but the work’s not done yet,” says Armstrong, a senior partner at Top Tier Consulting who has been responsible for the design and implementation of Internet connectivity throughout the hospital.
+“We got the facility open but the work’s not done yet,” says Brad, a senior partner at Top Tier Consulting who has been responsible for the design and implementation of Internet connectivity throughout the hospital.
 “I want to see us finish the work we started.”

-“We have to be open to new ideas all of the time,” says Pines, the former president of The Smiley Group and long-time business partner of Los Angles entertainer, entrepreneur, and talk show host Tavis Smiley.
+“We have to be open to new ideas all of the time,” says Denise, the former president of The Smiley Group and long-time business partner of Los Angles entertainer, entrepreneur, and talk show host Tavis Smiley.
 “Healthcare is constantly changing; there will always be new ways of doing things.
 That’s why it’s called practicing medicine.”

 “Coming into the ER is the most expensive and least desirable doctor’s visit possible.
 People need to understand that a healthy lifestyle and a regular visit to a primary care doctor are what make a healthy community.
 The hospital can’t be responsible for making that happen, but it has taken the lead, serving as an initiator of the changing care model.
 Technology can be a key part of the solution.” —Brad Armstrong